 Monday 14th November Kyoto to Takayama: Travel by Shinkansen and then local train to the onsen (hot spring) mountain town of Takayama.
 Explore the town's historic buildings and shops on foot.
 The local specialty is Hida beef, very good quality "? we recommend enjoying it at one of the local bbq restaurants.

 Tuesday 15th November Takayama: A free morning to explore the town, check the local markets or visit one of the different museums or temples scattered around the town.
-After lunch head to the world heritage site of Shirakaga-go (a half day bus trip) with its unique steep thatched-roofed houses.
+After lunch head to the world heritage site of Shirakawa-go (a half day bus trip) with its unique steep thatched-roofed houses.
 The Hida Folk village provides a different range of historic buildings and could be included in the morning activities.

 Wednesday 16th November Takayama to Tokyo: Transfer back to Tokyo and Narita.

 Late November Autumn Leaves (peak season)

 Saturday 19th November Tokyo: We meet you at the airport (Narita or Haneda) and transfer to your hotel in Tokyo.
 Options for the day depend on your time of arrival but for the first day we keep the tour fairly low-key including things like dinner at a local restaurant, seeing some of the city (afternoon and/or evening) or just sleep if you are jetlagged.